wzychla/XNADash/README.md

 Bomb timing is still invalid.
 Bomb probably should be able to fall (and clear) a boom block.

+### Level 42

+Current status: unplayable

 ### Level 59

-Current status: invalid physics.
+Current status: unplayable

-Fixed: heart falling on a bomb should not trigger an explosion.
+Partially fixed: heart falling on a bomb should not trigger an explosion.